unmatched78/Hire-quick/README.md

 ## 📄 License

-This project is licensed under the GLP License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support